TECHNOLOGICAL INNOVATIONS IN LAW ENFORCEMENT SEMINARS

 - If the sUAS/Drone is equipped with an accessory search light(s), how it can assist in light the pathway out of a wooded area for the K9 Unit.
 Also how if equipped with a speaker, how the sUAS/Drone operator can reassure a missing or lost person.

 The Future of Drone Defense in Public Safety

 Thursday, June 30, at 10:30am in Room 2208

-DESCRIPTION: In this presentation we will highlight the growing threat created by unauthorized or malicious drone use and the specific tools available to law enforcement to combat all levels of drones.
-We will provide a brief history of nefarious drone operations plaguing law enforcement agencies.
+DESCRIPTION: In this presentation, they will highlight the growing threat created by unauthorized or malicious drone use and the specific tools available to law enforcement to combat all levels of drones.
+Carman and Sullivan will provide a brief history of nefarious drone operations plaguing law enforcement agencies.
 Cartels, corporate espionage, contraband in correctional facilities, hobbyists and more pose a serious and growing threat to public safety.
 To date, the solutions to mitigate these threats have posed safety risks and are not thoroughly effective enough for actual use.
-We will discuss in depth the concept of C-UAS, FCC and FAA regulations and military proven solutions now available to state and local law enforcement agencies to protect their communities.
+They will discuss in depth the concept of C-UAS, FCC and FAA regulations and military proven solutions now available to state and local law enforcement agencies to protect their communities.

 - How C-UAS works, the technology, equipment, and practical applications.

 - Understanding the rules of C-UAS procurement and use by law enforcement.

 - The future of drone defense and the growing threat drone pose to our communities and the law enforcement profession.